mcosovic/JuliaGrid.jl/docs/src/powerFlow/inDepthSolution.md

 ```math
     \bar{I}_{\text{b}ij} =  y_{ij} (\alpha_{ij}\bar{V}_{i} - \bar{V}_{j}),,\;\;\; (i,j) \in \mathcal{E}.
 ```
-The magnitude and angle of the resulting complex current flow through the series impedance can be obtained using the following Julia code:
+The magnitude and angle of the resulting complex current flows through the series impedances can be obtained using the following Julia code:
 ```julia-repl
 julia> result.branch.current.impedance.magnitude
 julia> result.branch.current.impedance.angle
 ```

-To obtain the active and reactive power flows at the bus "from" ``i \in \mathcal{N}`` of the branch, we use the following equations, based on the [unified branch model](@ref ACBranchModel):
+To obtain the active and reactive power flows at from bus end ``i \in \mathcal{N}``, we use the following equations, based on the [unified branch model](@ref ACBranchModel):
 ```math
     {S}_{ij} = \bar{V}_{i}\bar{I}_{ij}^*,\;\;\; (i,j) \in \mathcal{E}.
 ```